Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 <br>

 - ## Section Consistency and Section Breaks
-    - The home page is divided into three key sections - Yoga , Pilates and Meditation.
-While information on each section varies user experience remains the same as each section remains consistent with the next.
+    - The home page is divided into three key sections - Yoga, Pilates and Meditation.
+While information on each section varies, user experience remains the same as each section remains consistent with the next.
-    - To ensure the user knows that they have come to the end of one section and starting a new one there are clear section line indicating the same.
+    - To ensure the user knows that they have come to the end of one section and starting a new one there is a clear section line indicating the same.
     - To maintain fluidity of site and ensure the user is not trapped the "Join Us" button in each section allows the user to go to the contact us page without having to scroll back to the top nav bar.
 <br>
 <br>